DiPippo Gets $12M in Putnam Settlement | The Highlands Current

 Amount: $125,000

-The Legislature voted to approve a settlement with former District Attorney Levy in a defamation suit he brought against Smith.
+The Legislature settled a defamation suit filed by Levy against Smith.
 The sheriff paid an additional $25,000.

 December 2014